-Andrew Marston (right) is the Chair of our Governing Body.
+Andrew Marston (right) is the Chair of our Trust Board.
 He is an experienced human resources professional and business consultant who has been a governor for over 20 years.

-What are the main responsibilities of the Governing Body?
+What are the main responsibilities of the Trust Board?

 - To ensure clarity of vision, ethos and strategic direction;

 - To hold the Headteacher to account for the educational performance of the school and its students, and the performance management of staff; and